-The school cannot refund tuition because a child is absent.
+The school cannot refund tuition because a child is absent for any reason.
 Tuition pays for a guaranteed space in our classrooms, not for the number of days a child has attended.
-In order to maintain the required adult to student ratio, the school cannot grant any make-up days.
+In order to maintain the required teacher to student ratio, the school cannot grant any make-up days.